-As noted above under "BSW Admissions," undergraduate social work students who are approved for Formal Admission to the BSW Program are expected to demonstrate appropriate professional conduct and comportment and successfully complete the BSW field practicum and seminar sequence of courses.
-A student's failure to meet these expectations for academic or conduct/comportment reasons, including the failure to meet the performance standards of the field placement agency, may result in revocation of the previously granted formal admission to the BSW program by the BSW Program Director and the Department Chair.
+Students formally admitted to the BSW Program are expected to demonstrate appropriate professional conduct and comportment and successfully complete the BSW field education and seminar sequence of courses.
+A student's failure to meet these expectations for academic or conduct/comportment reasons, including the failure to meet the performance standards of the field education placement agency, may result in revocation of the previously granted formal admission to the BSW program by the BSW Program Director and the Department Chair.
 Such a revocation may result in the dismissal of the student from the BSW Program.
-The student's right to appeal the revocation of their Formal Admission to the BSW Program is governed by the process described in the Washburn University School of Applied Studies Policy Book, and is summarized below in the Grievance and Appeals Policies section.
-Please contact the Associate Dean of the School of Applied Studies if you have any questions about this process.
+The student's right to appeal the revocation of their Formal Admission to the BSW Program is governed by the Washburn University School of Applied Studies Protocol Handbook and is summarized below in the Due Process for Grievance and Appeal section of this Handbook.